What's included in this page:

 National Advocacy Helpline and Safety Net that makes sure all young people in, leaving, and on the edges of care, can get an advocate if you need one.

 If you cannot access Trafford's Advocacy Focus service above (for example too young or out of authority area) here's who to contact.

-See more information on: Your Rights in Care information page
+See more information on: My Voice Trafford website - Your rights in care

 - Trafford Children's Rights Service

 - Youth Advocacy: Trafford's Children in Care Council

 - Trafford's Junior Children in Care Council